If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Translators ensure the translation conveys the original author’s meaning and the exact context as much as possible.

-So, one must understand every document’s detail before starting translation.
+So, one must understand every document’s details before starting translation.

 Translating is vital for most business meetings, live events, conferences, and document works.